Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Conclusion

-Our paper also shows the importance of bitwidth (or the precision) for defining the complexity expressed in terms of BOP, i.e. when we descend closer to the hardware level.
-With the two times reduction in bitwidth, especially in the bitwidth of the weights, the BOP gets drastically reduced, becoming around 40\% lower for all types of NNs.
-This fact shows that when designing the NN solutions, we should prioritize low precision bit in the NN weights to achieve a better reduction in complexity.
+We also emphasize the importance of bitwidth (precision) in defining BOP complexity as we move closer to the hardware level.
+A two-fold reduction in bitwidth, particularly in weights, drastically reduces BOP by around 40\% across all types of NNs.
+This underscores the recommendation to prioritize low-precision bits in NN weights for a more significant reduction in complexity.

-Finally, this paper introduces the new metric named NABS to highlight the effects of different quantization techniques: uniform, PoT, and APoT.
-Different from the other papers claiming that the complexity can be reduced drastically when applying the PoT, our current work shows that by using a fair complexity metric like the NABS, the true complexity (i.e. the NABS metric) gets reduced by only around one order of magnitude when using the PoT compared to the uniform quantization for all NN layers.
-Thus, we claim that the new metric NABS identifies the true complexity level (or the reduction level) better than the previously used RM or BOP.
+Additionally, we introduce the NABS metric to highlight the effects of different quantization techniques (uniform, PoT, and APoT).
+Unlike other studies claiming drastic complexity reduction with PoT, our work using NABS shows that the true complexity reduction with PoT is only around one order of magnitude compared to uniform quantization for all NN layers.
+We argue that NABS is a more accurate metric for identifying true complexity levels compared to previously used metrics like RM or BOP.

 Finally, a practical study investigates the impact of complexity reduction methods on equalization performance.
 Our findings demonstrate that implementing these strategies results in NN models with reduced complexity while maintaining a Q-factor level similar to the original counterparts, showcasing the feasibility of complexity reduction for practical applications.